-Wet Pour rubber safety surfacing systems can be laid on most existing hard surfaces such as quarry material, asphalt, concrete, timber, fibre cement sheet etc. which is in a good sound condition.
+Impact Attenuating Safety surfacing systems can be laid on most existing hard surfaces such as quarry material, asphalt, concrete, timber, fibre cement sheet etc. which is in a good sound condition.
 Inspection of these bases should be carried out by experienced companies or individuals to ensure they are of suitable condition to accept the new surface.
-In some circumstances remedial works may be required to be carried out to enable the Wet Pour system to be installed on the existing base.
+In some circumstances remedial works may be required to be carried out to enable the system to be installed on the existing base.
 In most situations this should still result in a cost saving for the client.

-A good quality base is essential for a stable surface and to ensure maximum useful life from the Wet Pour rubber surface installed.
+A good quality base is essential for a stable surface and to ensure maximum useful life from the surface installed.

-When constructing a new play area, it is possible to lay the Wet Pour surface directly on a compacted quarry rubble base layer as a minimum requirement.
+When constructing a new play area, it is possible to lay the surface directly on a compacted quarry rubble base layer as a minimum requirement.
 The base layer should be constructed to the required construction Finished Floor Levels [FFL] and should be level across both planes incorporating falls of not less than 1% for drainage purposes.
 Materials used should be equivalent to CBR 2.1 quarry material.
 The base layer should be a minimum of 100 mm compacted thicknesses.
 Compaction should be no less than 98% dry density.
 If base build up is greater than 100 mm then compaction should be carried out in layers not exceeding 150 mm.

-In most cases quarry material bases should never be installed using cement stabilised material, as this may lead to reflective cracking transferring through the Wet Pour surface layers if sub-grade materials are reactive.
+In most cases quarry material bases should never be installed using cement stabilised material, as this may lead to reflective cracking transferring through the surface layers if sub-grade materials are reactive.

-The Wet Pour surface will be porous, therefore during construction of the base quarry or concrete layer consideration of falls needs to be given to suitable drainage points [i.e. garden beds, drainage sumps etc.] and in some cases drainage pits, drainage membranes, agricultural drainage systems need to be installed prior to installation of the Wet Pour rubber system in accordance with site specific conditions.
+The surface will be porous, therefore during construction of the base quarry or concrete layer consideration of falls needs to be given to suitable drainage points [i.e. garden beds, drainage sumps etc.] and in some cases drainage pits, drainage membranes, agricultural drainage systems need to be installed prior to installation of the system in accordance with site specific conditions.